Install

 Expected output:

-Note: Fleet server is the last one to start and may take extra time
+Note: The Fleet server is the last one to start and may take extra time.

-Note: If the output differs, refer to the troubleshooting guide.
+Note: If the output differs, reference the Troubleshooting Guide.

-If you encounter any issues, refer to the post-installation troubleshooting guide.
+If you encounter any issues, reference the Post-Installation Troubleshooting Guide.

 To populate the dashboards with data, you need to install agents.
 Detailed guides for deploying Wazuh and Elastic agents are available in the following documents: